eevee/eev.ee/content/2017-11-28-object-models.markdown

 If you want to intercept _arbitrary_ attribute access (and some kinds of operators), there's a _completely different_ primitive: the [`Proxy`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) type.
 It doesn't let you intercept attribute access or operators; instead, it produces a wrapper object that supports interception and defers to the wrapped object by default.

 It's cool to see composition used in this way, but also, extremely weird.
 If you want to make your own type that overloads `in` or calling, you _have_ to return a `Proxy` that wraps your own type, rather than actually returning your own type.
-And (unlike the other three languages in this post) you can't return a different type from a constructor, so you have to throw that away and produce objects only from a factory.
-And `instanceof` would be broken, _but_ you can at least fix that with `Symbol.hasInstance` — which is really operator overloading, implement yet another completely different way.
+It's workable, though — constructors can return whatever object they want, and proxies are transparent enough that `instanceof` already behaves correctly.
+(If it didn't, you could customize `instanceof` with `Symbol.hasInstance` — which is really operator overloading, implement yet another completely different way.)

 I know the design here is a result of legacy and speed — if any object could intercept _all_ attribute access, then _all_ attribute access would be slowed down everywhere.
 Fair enough.
 It still leaves the surface area of the language a bit…  bumpy?